learn-co-curriculum/hs-intro-ruby-teachers-guide-rubymethods/README.md

 end
 ```
 is nil.
 Why?
-+ Puts is a method - and it’s only purpose is to print something to the screen.
++ `puts` is a method - and it’s only purpose is to print something to the screen.
 It doesn’t evaluate anything it just prints out and returns NOTHING or nil.
 So the last line of our program is calling the puts method - which prints something to the screen AND returns nothing or nil
 + Let’s look at another example
 ```ruby
 def go_home